rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 You can activate ssl per site on subdomain and domain mapping installs.
 On subfolder installs networkwide activation is encouraged (domain.com/site1).

 == Changelog ==
+= 2.3.9 =
+* Fix: removed internal Wordpress redirect as it causes issues for some users.
+* Tweak: improved url request method

 = 2.3.8 =
 * Tweak: Fallback redirect changed into internal wp redirect, which is faster
 * Tweak: When no .htaccess rules are detected, redirect option is enabled automatically